-The following Energy guidance note Produced in partnership with James Bruce of Gowling WLG and Aniela Foster-Turner of Siemens Gamesa provides comprehensive and up to date legal information covering:
+The following Energy practice note Produced in partnership with James Bruce of Gowling WLG and Aniela Foster-Turner of Siemens Gamesa provides comprehensive and up to date legal information covering:

 The Turbine Supply Agreement (TSA) is a critical component of the contractual framework for a wind farm.
 This note analyses some of the key aspects of a TSA and how it fits into the wider contractual suite of documents used to construct, operate and maintain an onshore or offshore wind farm.